Master of Teaching (Secondary)

 Teaching paths include: Accounting; Art; Business Management; Drama; Economics; English; Health; History; Humanities; Legal Studies; Languages; Mathematics; Media Studies; Music; Physical Education; Psychology; Politics; Science; and TESOL (Teaching English as a Second Language).

-The Master of Teaching program will also benefit in other career areas such as government (policy reform), research and community roles.
+The Master of Teaching will also benefit in other career areas such as government (policy reform), research and community roles.
 Community opportunities include children’s services coordination, youth health and wellbeing, assessment and evaluation and quality regulation and assessment.

 Through your education studies, teaching placements and research projects, you will develop strong professional and personal connections with community and industry that will open doors to an outstanding future.